Non9441/visual-piano/README.md

 # visual-piano
 our project is a piano on computer.

+# How to use
+All you need is just to download a piano.jar file and run it.

-#Purpose of this project
+# Purpose of this project
 1) To study JavaMIDI.
 2) To study JavaFX.
-3) To relax when you bored from write the code.
+3) To relax when you bored from writing the code.

-#what this program can do?
+#  what this program can do?
+It's a visual piano,  you can increase and decresae octave for higer or lower note.
-It can increase and decresae octave.
-You can change key if you don't like default Key.
+You can change key if you don't like default key.

-#Tool
+#   What knowledge you need to write this programe.
 1) JavaFx
-2) JavaMidi
+2) JavaMidi packgage.
 3) SceneBiuilder

 By Non Puthikanon and Varit Assavavisidchai